 Volunteer Coordinator Jim Wright posted weekly activity information on the neighborhood watch Facebook page, and hosted a Facebook live weekly neighborhood watch meeting.

-Assisted with five dockside pump outs, evacuating one hundred twenty gallons of waste, and two pump out boat services evacuating thirty-five gallons of waste.
+Assisted with ten dockside pump outs, evacuating three hundred fifty gallons of waste, and two pump out boat services, evacuating forty gallons of waste.

-Pumped five thousand three hundred eighteen gallons of gas, and three thousand one hundred eighty-nine gallons of diesel fuel, fueling one hundred fifty-one vessels.
+Pumped five thousand eight hundred fifty-one gallons of gas, two thousand seven hundred-six gallons of diesel fuel, fueling one hundred seventy-five vessels.

 In an effort to protect customers, staff and event/instructional facilitators, all onsite events are cancelled until further notice.
-Visit www.facebook.com/GulfportLibraryFL/ for resources, information & virtual/online programs.
-You may be prompted by Facebook to login or create an account which may limit your view of the content, but you do not have to setup an account to watch videos or view photos.
+Visit www.mygulfport.us/gpl for resources, information & virtual/online programs.
+You may be prompted by Facebook to login or create an account for some content.
+You do not need an account to watch videos or view photos, but your view of other content may be limited.
 Previously recorded programs will remain available for 2 weeks.
 Click on events to see what’s coming up.

 Curbside/Parking Lot pick up service is available for borrowing library materials and picking up requested printouts (reemployment forms, IRS tax forms, etc.).
 Call 893-1074 for more information.